 Guidelines, checklists and information sheets

 These guidelines, checklists and information sheets complement Arts For All, published by Arts Access Aotearoa in 2014.
 This guide provides practical tools and ideas about making your arts events, galleries, museums and venues more accessible.
-You can download it.
-Please email Stace Robertson, Access and Participation Advisor, Arts Access Aotearoa or call 04 802 4349 for more information about these resources.
+Please email Stace Robertson, Access, Inclusion and Participation Advisor, Arts Access Aotearoa or call 04 802 4349 for more information about these resources.

 Getting started: commonly asked questions

 These are some common questions you may be asked, and guidelines on what information to include in the answers.
 There are also suggestions on what you can provide to improve access.
 Your organisation’s responses to Accessibility: a checklist will provide many of the answers for you.

 This checklist will help arts organisations and venues assess their current accessibility.
 It refers to access requirements set down in NZS 4121: 2001 – Design for Access and Mobility but is not a legal compliance document.

 Guidelines: developing an accessibility action plan